kingjinho/DesignPattern/src/main/kotlin/factory/abstract_method/solution2/README.md

 ### High-level component?
 Low-level component?
-High-level component : Factory
+High-level component : Austin, Atlanta

-Low-level component : SmartPhone
+Low-level component : Iphone, Galaxy

 If we look at the code above, we notice that it is very dependent on implementations, not abstraction.